 Extending Maternity Leave in UAE

-UAE Labour law, allows an employee to take longer maternity leave, due to complications of pregnancy or delivery, beyond forty five (45) days for a maximum period of hundred (100) continuous or intermittent days without pay.
+UAE Labour law, allows an employee to take longer maternity leave, due to complications of pregnancy or delivery, beyond Sixty (60) days for a maximum period of hundred (100) continuous or intermittent days without pay.

 Are Female adopters eligible for Maternity Leave in UAE?